 They exited their compartment when it stopped at a Transit Station on the bottom Agency Sector.

 A woman in a black uniform greeted them.
 “Welcome to the Agency.”
-She eyed the grey hue of their clothes.
+She eyed the light grey hue of their clothes.
 “May I see your Identification?”
 They held out their OMNIs as the woman scanned their ID files.
 “Good.
 Please wait over there for your Mentors.”
-The lady pointed to a group of other eighteen year olds in light grey blazers and slacks.
+The lady pointed to a group of other eighteen year olds in dressed in the same uniforms.

 “Ah, Iris Kayn!”
 Eve exclaimed without looking at the offered hand.
 “The daughter of Dr. Norman Kayn, the Plague Curer?
 Are you following in your father’s footsteps?”